Back to All Events

 NOR:

-Women Calling the Shots - African Cinema in Spotlight er en to-dagers festival organisert av Bergen Filmklubb.
-Festivalen er viet til å feire arbeidet til kvinnelige filmskapere med afrikansk opprinnelse.
+Women Calling the Shots – African Cinema in Spotlight er en todagers minifestival organisert av Bergen Filmklubb.
+Festivalen setter søkelys på filmer av kvinnelige regissører som arbeider innen afrikansk film.

-Festivalprogrammet samler ikoniske verk som Sambizanga (1972) av Sarah Maldoror sammen med nyere filmer.
-Sammen gir de publikum i Bergen muligheten til å oppleve den politiske og kunstneriske rikdommen i afrikansk film – noe som fortsatt altfor ofte er underrepresentert i vestlige filmprogrammer.
+Programmet samler banebrytende verk som Sambizanga (1972) av Sarah Maldoror, sammen med nyere filmer.
+Til sammen gir de publikum i Bergen en mulighet til å oppleve den politiske og kunstneriske rikdommen i afrikansk film.

 Programmet inkluderer Sambizanga (1972) av Sarah Maldoror, en pioner innen afrikansk og diasporafilm.
 Også på programmet er Atlantics (2019) av Mati Diop og I Am Not a Witch (2017) av Rungano Nyoni.
 I tillegg vil festivalen presentere et kortfilmprogram av Jyoti Mistry, med filmer som We Remember Differently (2005), When I Grow Up I Want to Be a Black Man (2017) og Loving in Between (2023).

-I tillegg til visninger legger festivalen vekt på kollektiv diskusjon og samvær.
-Bergen Filmklubb har invitert den Bergen-baserte kunstneren Amber Ablett, som vil lede en filmklubbdiskusjon i forbindelse med Atlantics (2019), og trekke på sin erfaring med interseksjonelle filmklubbpraksiser for å utforske havets tematiske og symbolske rolle.
+I tillegg til visningene legger festivalen vekt på felles samtale og samling.
+Bergen Filmklubb har invitert Amber Ablett, en Bergen-basert kunstner, til å lede en filmklubbsamtale i forbindelse med Atlantics (2019), der hun trekker på sin erfaring med interseksjonelle filmklubbpraksiser for å utforske havets tematiske og symbolske rolle.

 ENG:

-Women Calling the Shots - African Cinema in Spotlight is a two-day festival organized by Bergen Filmklubb.
-The festival is dedicated to celebrating the work of women filmmakers of African origin.
+Women Calling the Shots - African Cinema in Spotlight is a two-day minifestival organized by Bergen Filmklubb.
+The festival highlights films by women directors working in African cinema.

-The festival programme brings together landmark works such as Sambizanga (1972) by Sarah Maldoror alongside more recent films.
-Together, they offer audiences in Bergen a chance to experience the political and artistic richness of African cinema - something that is still too often underrepresented in Western cinema programmes.
+The programme brings together landmark works such as Sambizanga (1972) by Sarah Maldoror alongside more recent films.
+Together, they offer audiences in Bergen a chance to experience the political and artistic richness of African cinema.

-The lineup includes Sambizanga (1972) by Sarah Maldoror, a pioneering figure of African and diasporic cinema.
-Also featured is Atlantics (2019) by Mati Diop and I Am Not a Witch (2017) by Rungano Nyoni.
+The lineup includes Sambizanga (1972) by Sarah Maldoror, a pioneering figure in African cinema.
+Also featured are Atlantics (2019) by Mati Diop and I Am Not a Witch (2017) by Rungano Nyoni.
 Alongside these films, the festival will present a short film programme by Jyoti Mistry.
 The programme will include We Remember Differently (2005), When I Grow Up I Want to Be a Black Man (2017), and Loving in Between (2023.)

-In addition to screenings, the festival foregrounds collective discussion and coming together.
-Bergen Filmklubb have invited Bergen based artist Amber Ablett.
-She will host a film club discussion in connection with Atlantics (2019), drawing on her experience with intersectional film club practices to explore the thematic and symbolic role of the sea.
+In addition to screenings, the festival foregrounds collective discussion and gathering.
+Bergen Filmklubb has invited Amber Ablett, a Bergen-based artist, to host a film club discussion in connection with Atlantics (2019), drawing on her experience with intersectional film club practices to explore the thematic and symbolic role of the sea.

-The opening of the festival will feature a panel discussion, bringing together podcaster and lawyer Ashura Kayupayupa and leader of The Female Minority Voices Book Club, Anine Fatou Bråten.
-Their conversation will engage with themes of myth, resistance, violence and power, African women filmmakers and the politics of representation.
+The festival opens with a panel discussion featuring podcaster and lawyer Ashura Kayupayupa and Anine Fatou Bråten, leader of The Female Minority Voices Book Club.
+Their conversation will engage with themes of myth, resistance, power, women filmmakers in African cinema, and the politics of representation.

 Vises i "Tivoli" på Det Akademiske Kvarter (Olav Kyrres Gate 49)